Ruddle/TMA/README.md

 ### Discussion

-If only we could have a text fluent JSON variant. or
+_We want a text fluent JSON variant._

+and

-If only we could have a simpler, less verbose XML.
+_We want a simpler, less verbose XML._

-We can, solving the first problem converges with solving the second problem.
+It is possible, and the solution is the same for both goals.

-We need to agree on 2 lemmas first.
+Lets agree on 2 lemmas first.

 ### Lemma 1 : Metadata is just data

-Lets take a simple example
+Given this example:

 _XML A_